 My art writing includes essays, reviews, interviews, journalism and editing.
 I am a regular contributor to Art News New Zealand and Art Collector magazines alongside other platforms, and was the 2021 Auckland exhibitions critic for Art News New Zealand.

 My publications include commissions by City Gallery Wellington, Govett-Brewster Art Gallery, The Suter Art Gallery, Te Uru Waitakere Contemporary Gallery, Art New Zealand, Art News New Zealand, Art Collector, Contemporary Hum, Pantograph Punch, PhotoForum, EyeContact, Enjoy Occasional Journal, Writing Around Sound, Two Rooms, Visions, Tim Melville Gallery, Art + Object, Webb’s, Bowerbank Ninow, Ocula, D-Photo and selected artists.

-I also curate and deliver free tour programmes of local galleries and creative spaces in the service of audience development.
-Examples include my work with Artweek Auckland (2017-20), and as curator and project manager of the independent ART WALKS initiative which was staged across Auckland central suburbs in March 2021.
+I have curated and delivered free tour programmes of local galleries and creative spaces in the service of audience development.
+Examples include my work with Artweek Auckland (2017-20), and as curator and project manager of the independent ART WALKS initiative which was staged across Auckland central suburbs in 2021.